svanichkin/Telegrammer/README.md

 You can differentiate access rights and create your own user groups, which allows you to flexibly configure access for specific users and/or chats.

+## Features

+- Single file startup
+- Low resource usage
+- Command rules
+- Simplicity and ease of use
+- Response format option
+- Support for GET and POST methods
+- Aliases for identifiers
+- User access configuration
+- Logic in Python files

 ### API → Send

 `/send?bid=sample_bot_id&uid=123&cid=234&text=Hello&type=ini`